 The GASB issued Statement No. 88, Certain Disclosures Related to Debt, including Direct Borrowings and Direct Placements in March 2018.
 The primary objective of GASB 88 is to improve the information that is disclosed in notes to government financial statements related to debt, including direct borrowings and direct placements.
 It also clarifies which liabilities governments should include when disclosing information related to debt.
 The requirements of this Statement are effective for reporting periods beginning after June 15, 2018.
-The University is evaluating the impact of adopting GASB 88.
+The University is evaluating whether there will be any material impact of adopting GASB 88.

 The GASB issued Statement No. 89, Accounting for Interest Cost Incurred Before the End of a Construction Period in June 2018.
 The objectives of this GASB 89 are (1) to enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period and (2) to simplify accounting for interest cost incurred before the end of a construction period.
 The requirements of GASB 89 are effective for reporting periods beginning after December 15, 2019.
 Earlier application is encouraged.
 The requirements of this Statement should be applied prospectively.
-The University is evaluating the impact of adopting GASB 89.
+The University is evaluating whether there will be any material impact of adopting GASB 89.

 The GASB issued Statement No. 90, Majority Equity Interests, an Amendment of GASB Statements No. 14 and No. 61 in August 2018.
 The primary objectives of this Statement are to improve the consistency and comparability of reporting a government's majority equity interest in a legally separate organization and to improve the relevance of financial statement information for certain component units.
 It defines a majority equity interest and specifies that a majority equity interest in a legally separate organization should be reported as an investment if a government's holding of the equity interest meets the definition of an investment.
-A majority equity interest that meets the definition of an investment should be measured using the equity method, unless it is held by a special-purpose government engaged only in fiduciary activities, a fiduciary fund, or an endowment (including permanent and term endowments) or permanent fund.
-Those governments and funds should measure the majority equity interest at fair value.
-The requirements of this Statement are effective for reporting periods beginning after December 15, 2018.
-Earlier application is encouraged.
-The requirements should be applied retroactively, except for the provisions related to (1) reporting a majority equity interest in a component unit and (2) reporting a component unit if the government acquires a 100 percent equity interest.
-Those provisions should be applied on a prospective basis.
-The University is evaluating the impact of adopting GASB 90.